 Summer Community Baking

-This is one of those rare warm summery days in London and I am sitting in a public outdoor space, no phone, no internet just focused on writing this blogpost.
+It is one of those rare warm summery days in London and I am sitting in a public outdoor space, no phone, no internet just focusing on writing this blogpost.
 I can hear excited happy children playing with fountains in the background.

-I grew up in a traditional society, where I was not quite sure if I enjoyed or even appreciated that notion of community life.
-The way my younger self experienced it, was more limiting and more than a barrier in order to be able to exercise my individuality rather than anything else.
+I grew up in a traditional society, where I was not quite sure if I enjoyed or even appreciated that much the notion of community life.
+The way my younger self experienced it, was more limiting and more than a barrier in order to exercise my individuality rather than anything else.
 In other words, I was not the one who chose to be part of that community life and value system at the core of it.

 Working with Junior Flatbread Makers

 I’d like to share a bit of the background story of how I started to organise my Community Baking Workshops this summer and the way I see myself being part of communities.